Eugene V. Gallagher

-He has also written extensively on teaching, including “Teaching for Religious Literacy” in Teaching Theology and Religion; “Spirituality in Higher Education?
+He has also written extensively on teaching, including “Sketching the Contours of the Scholarship of Teaching and Learning in Theology and Religion” (with Patricia O’Connell Killen), in Teaching Theology and Religion; “Teaching for Religious Literacy” in Teaching Theology and Religion; “Spirituality in Higher Education?
 Caveat Emptor” in Religion and Education; and “Responding to Resistance in Teaching about New Religious Movements” in David Bromley, ed., Teaching New Religions (Oxford, 2007).

-He serves on the editorial board of Teaching Theology and Religion, and has been active in offering workshops on teaching and in consulting with some twenty colleges and universities.
+He serves on the editorial board of Teaching Theology and Religion, and has been active in offering workshops on teaching and in consulting with some forty colleges and universities.

 He received the 2006 Helen B. Regan Faculty Leadership Award that recognizes faculty members who exemplify the College's commitment to shared governance, democratic process and campus community development.

 He is also the recipient of teaching awards from the College's Student Government Association and the Sears Roebuck Foundation.
-In the fall of 2002, he was given the College's John S. King Memorial Faculty Teaching Award.
+In Fall 2002, he was given the College's John S. King Memorial Faculty Teaching Award.
 It recognizes high standards of teaching excellence and concern for students.
-As the King recipient, Gallagher delivered they keynote address at the college’s Honors and Awards Ceremony on April 20, 2003, titled “The Best Book About Education Ever Written: The Autobiography of Malcom X.”
+As the King recipient, Gallagher delivered they keynote address at the College’s Honors and Awards Ceremony on April 20, 2003, titled “The Best Book About Education Ever Written: The Autobiography of Malcom X.”

-Also in the fall of 2002, Gallagher received an honorary doctorate of humane letters from St. Jean Baptiste de La Salle from which he graduated in 1972.
-View the news release.
+Also in Fall 2002, Gallagher received an honorary doctorate of humane letters from La Salle University, from which he graduated in 1972.